-Pest / Active Ingredient (Trade Name) Chemical group Activity WHP, days Availability States Comments Impact on beneficials Regulatory risk Sugarcane Bud Mo Priority: Moderate ogona glycyp haga) 1 Sugarcane Bud Moth causes regions.
-Larvae cause superficial damage to the fruit by feeding in the surface on the bunch covers are applied will protect the fruit from damage. of the fr uit Chlorpyrifos (Lorsban) PER14240 1B Contact 14 A Permitted for control of Sugar Cane Bud Moth , Banana Scab Moth, Banana Rust Thrips, Mealybugs and caterpillars in banana.
+Pest / Active Ingredient (Trade Name) Chemical group Activity WHP, days Availability States Comments Impact on beneficials Regulatory risk Sugarcane Bud Mo Priority: Moderate oth (Op ogona glycy ohaga) 1 1 Sugarcane Bud Moth after the bracts have causes fallen. damage to l The applicat oanana ion of a s in all an inse growing regions.
+Larvae cause superficial damage to the fruit by feeding in the surface on the bunch covers are applied will protect the fruit from damage. of the fr uit Chlorpyrifos (Lorsban) PER14240 1B Contact 14 A NSW, QLD, NT & WA Permitted for control of Sugar Cane Bud Moth , Banana Scab Moth, Banana Rust Thrips, Mealybugs and caterpillars in banana.
 Apply as a dust to the inside of the bunch cover and the fruit.
 Mix product with a talc and ensure dusting occurs within 1 week of bunch covering.
 Apply one application only.
 H Bee H R1 Spinetoram (Success Neo) Corteva 5 Contact & Ingestion NR A ALL Registered in bananas for the control of Banana rust thrips and Sugarcane bud moth.
 Apply as a bunch spray ensuring complete coverage of the bunch.
 Application should be made no later than 2 weeks after bunch emergence and immediately after placement of the bunch cover.
 DO NOT make more than 2 applications per crop.
 M Bee VH - Spinetoram (Success Neo) Corteva PER87198 5 Contact & Ingestion NR A NSW, NT, QLD & WA Permit is in place to cover bell injection for various pests such as Banana rust thrips, Banana flower thrips, Flower eating caterpillars such as Sugarcane bud moth and Scab Moth.
 DO NOT make more than 1 application per crop at bell emergence using a bell injector.
 Make the bell injection in the top half to one third of the emerging bell while the newly emerged bells are still upright.
 DO NOT make more than one application of spinetoram as a bunch spray following use as a bell injection.
 M Bee VH - NUL3445 Nufarm TBC Р New active in development, with bananas currently in scope.
-Nufarm claim activity on lepidoptera. - Spinosad (Entrust Organic) Corteva 5 Ingestion Р Label registration pending L Bee H -
+Nufarm claim activity on lepidoptera. - Spinosad (Entrust Organic) Corteva 5 Ingestion Ρ Label registration pending L Bee H -